wildonion/blog/_posts/2020-01-03-what-is-uniXerr.md

 It rarely happens that make those things happen that you like them, but let uniXerr does for you and if you want to be a part of those things just know that:

-> `Anything can be everything, and everything can turn into anything else.`
+> `Everything can be everything, and everything can turn into everything else.`